HBO ending its nightly newscast produced by Vice Media

 NEW YORK — HBO says it is ending its weeknight newscast produced by Vice Media, concluding a seven-year partnership with the media company.

-Nina Rosenstein, HBO’s executive vice president of programming, said Monday HBO had to make a decision about staying in business with Vice with its current deal ending in September.
+Nina Rosenstein, HBO’s executive vice president of programming, said Monday HBO had to make a decision about staying in business with Vice since its current deal ends in September.

 Vice says it hopes to keep the newscast going with another distributor.
 But the company announced that Josh Tyrangiel, the company’s executive vice president who launched the newscast, will be leaving Vice.